pauliusbansevicius/Completed_Projects/1.ZVS induction heater/README.md

    V1 used 6x150nF capacitors, which couldn't heat workpieces above 150-200°C. V2 uses 6x1uF capacitors (6.6x larger), which successfully heats metal until it is bright red.

 4. **Prototyping Board Base (Inconsequential for V2):**
    In hindsight, "dead-bug" style or bus bar soldering is superior.
 V1's board bulged due to the high thermal mass of 10awg wire during repeated soldering.
-V2 was built as a final product with better thermal management, making this a non-issue.
+V2 was built as a perfect prototype, making this a non-issue.

 5. **Simultaneous NMOSFET Activation (Shorting):**
    A common ZVS issue where both FETs turn on halfway and short the supply.
 V1 failed to oscillate for a week due to cold solder joints.
 For V2, joints were reflowed at 430-450°C with fresh solder, resulting in a successful startup on the first try.